Transportation Corridor Agencies

-The toll roads maintained by TCA are financed with tax-exempt bonds on a stand-alone basis -- taxpayers are not responsible for repaying any debt if toll revenues fall short.
+The toll roads maintained by TCA are financed with tax-exempt bonds on a stand-alone basis—taxpayers are not responsible for repaying any debt if toll revenues fall short.

-Some California lawmakers and toll road advocates favor using similar local agencies to build and maintain future tollways, especially after the controversy of authorizing a private company to run the 91 Express Lanes.
+Some California lawmakers and toll road advocates favor using similar local agencies to build and maintain tollways, especially after the controversy of authorizing a private company to initially run the 91 Express Lanes.
 Others oppose them, arguing that new toll roads will just facilitate and perpetuate sprawl.

 The Transportation Corridor Agency funded studies which argued that the California gnatcatcher was not a distinct species, in order to argue for delisting of the species under the Endangered Species Act of 1973 and enable extension of the State Route 241.